 Cabinet refacing won’t take nearly as long as a full replacement.
 This is one of the reasons they’re sought after, as their budget-friendliness and timely delivery are appealing to homeowners that don’t want to render their kitchen obsolete while paying an arm and a leg to do so.
 Again, every cabinet refacing project is going to be specific to a given homeowner’s circumstance, but to generalize this is a generic timeline:

-Usually, someone that specializes in kitchen works (and refacing) can do the job in 2-4 days.
+Usually, professional cabinet refacing can take anywhere from 2-4 days.
 A three-day structure will then go as follows:

 This is when the major prep work begins.
 The faces are stripped (doors and drawer fronts), veneer is added, hardware is removed, and the entire area is cleaned and readied for tomorrow’s continuation.
 This is when most of the ‘heavy lifting’ is done, as removing the pieces is more arduous of a task than installing them.